 PHOTOGRAPHY 10 is a course that will introduce students to basic skills such as composition and design and technical control of an image using exposure, camera controls and editing software.
 Students will have the opportunity to learn about photographic composition, experiment with equipment and materials used to produce still photographs and develop a critical awareness of good photographic techniques.
 Photography 10 focuses on the basics of photographic techniques while Photography 20 and 30 explore these techniques in more detail.
 Students will explore photography through hands-on projects and assignments.
-Prerequisite: None projects and assignments culminating in a final portfolio project of selected works from class.
-Prerequisite: None

 PHOTOGRAPHY 20 - see Photography 10 course description.
 Students will refine their skills in photography.
 Students will explore photography through hands-on projects and assignments.
-Prerequisite: None

 PHOTOGRAPHY 30 - see Photography 10 course description.
 Students will develop advanced skills in photography.
-Students will explore photography through hands-on
+Students will explore photography through hands-on projects and assignments culminating in a final portfolio project of selected works from class.